Confessions of a Womanizer: Production

 In September 2012, The Hollywood Reporter announced that Jillian Rose Reed would star as Richie's love interest.
 Filming took place at the Silver Dream Factory Studio in Laguna Hills, California, and at the Harbor House Diner in Sunset Beach, California.

 Opening

-Confessions of a Womanizer is opening nationwide with AMC Theatres on October 14, 2016.
+Confessions of a Womanizer opened nationwide with AMC Theatres on October 14, 2016.

 Awards

 Confessions of a Womanizer screened at 30 film festivals and won 10 awards.
 Kelly Mantle, who is genderfluid, made history when the film's producers sought both supporting actor and supporting actress consideration for their performance and The Academy granted the request.